CCurl/c3/README.md

 (sp)     (--a)   a: Address of the stack pointer.
 (rsp)    (--a)   a: Address of the return stack pointer.
-(lsp)    (--a)   a: Address of the loop stack pointer. word-sz  (--n)   n: The size in bytes of a dictionary entry. base     (--a)   a: Address of the BASE variable. state    (--a)   a: Address of the STATE variable. tib      (--a)   a: Address of TIB (text input buffer).
+(lsp)    (--a)   a: Address of the loop stack pointer. word-sz  (--n)   n: The size of a dictionary entry in bytes. base     (--a)   a: Address of the BASE variable. state    (--a)   a: Address of the STATE variable. tib      (--a)   a: Address of TIB (text input buffer).
->in      (--a)   a: Address of >IN. cell     (--n)   n: size in bytes of a CELL. timer    (--n)   n: return value from clock() function call.
+>in      (--a)   a: Address of >IN. cell     (--n)   n: size of a CELL in bytes.
 ```

 ## Extending c3